Nagaland killings: Families of those who died refuse compensation, demand justice

 The village council of Oting also said that the Armed Forces (Special Powers) Act should be repealed.

-The families of 14 civilians shot dead by the security forces in Nagaland earlier this month have said that they will not accept compensation from the government until the officers involved in the killings are punished and the Armed Forces (Special Powers) Act is repealed.
+The families the civilians shot dead by the security forces in Nagaland earlier this month have said that they will not accept compensation from the government until the officers involved in the killings are punished and the Armed Forces (Special Powers) Act is repealed.

 On the evening of December 4, Saturday, the Army’s 21 Para Special Force had opened fire at a pick-up van carrying coal miners from Tiru to Oting in Nagaland’s Mon district, killing six on board.
-They had mistaken the group of workers for insurgents.
+They had apparently mistaken the group of workers for insurgents.

 A crowd of protestors then set fire to vehicles belonging to the army.
 They opened fire again, killing seven more civilians.